Bermondsey

 WATCHHOUSE

 WatchHouse have set the standards for modern coffee, making it one of our fave places to enjoy a brew in town.
-There’s six different houses all serving the speciality stuff and good food, but we love the OG Bermondsey branch.
+There’s a bunch of different houses all serving the speciality stuff and good food, but we love the OG Bermondsey branch.

 FLOUR & GRAPE